Takosaga/Takosaga/README.md

 ---

 ### [DC Walkability Analysis](https://github.com/Takosaga/us_walkability)

+Challenge: We have data about walk, transit, and bike stores, how could we visualize this data?
+Results: I used python to visualize walkable places in DC.

 Analyzed walkability metrics across Washington D.C. using Walk Score data to provide insights into urban mobility patterns.

 * Developed geospatial visualizations of walkability metrics using interactive maps.